Plaque honoring Faulkner character to be reinstalled on Charles River span

 “I wanted them to think about Faulkner’s Quentin, who was, after all, a Harvard student alienated by his surroundings,” Underwood said.
 “It seems odd to care so much about a plaque honoring a man who never lived but who committed suicide; but the Quentin plaque, like the Smoot bridge at MIT, was part of the cultural landscape of Harvard University.
 Surrounded by shields that say ‘Veritas,’ the plaque spoke to the arts at Harvard and said ‘Imagination.’”

-In 2012, as another Anderson Bridge renovation began, Maria Cecilia Holt, M.Div. ’05, Th.D. ’14, returned to Harvard Divinity School as a doctoral student.
+In 2012, as another Anderson Bridge renovation began, Maria Cecilia Holt, M.Div. ’05, Th.D. ’14, was nearing the end of her second degree at Harvard Divinity School.
 Holt’s earlier enrollment at Harvard had been inspired by her initial encounter with Quentin, when she read “Absalom, Absalom!” as an undergraduate at Sarah Lawrence.
 The plaque was a big reason she came back.

 “I said, ‘I have to find this plaque, I’ve been looking for it for 14 years.”

-In 2014, weeks before her graduation, Holt was invited to a conference in Brazil to present her Quentin-centered thesis, which focused in part on his final exit and the plaque that commemorated it.
-That summer, the bridge’s parapets were demolished.
+In the summer of 2014, the bridge’s parapets were demolished.
 Soon after, Rod Connelly, an engineer on the project, noticed an object glinting in the dirt just off the bridge near the riverbank.
 He brought it back to his office, where it remained in a desk drawer for two years.

-After living and studying abroad, Holt returned to Cambridge in the summer of 2016.
-When she found out the parapets had been demolished and replaced, she called the Transportation Department to ask if any precautions had been taken to save the plaque.
+In 2016, Holt was invited to a conference in Brazil to present a thesis, which focused in part on Quentin’s final exit and the plaque that commemorated it.
+When she returned to Cambridge in the summer, she found out the parapets had been demolished and replaced, and she called the Transportation Department to ask if any precautions had been taken to save the plaque.
 The answer came in the mail: a photograph of Connelly’s find.

 A year later, construction of the Anderson Bridge is winding down, with only the smallest details remaining.
 One such detail: What about the plaque?
 It will be reinstalled, said DOT spokesman Patrick Marvin, thanks in part to Holt’s help identifying its rich history — a living history, as Starr noted, equal to the devotion of generations of students.